Bible Reading Programs

 import the file into a spreadsheet, word processor or other program.

 - The plan you want.
-A variety of plans are available which read different
+A variety of plans are available for each of the

-Note: These versions have Daniel and Ezekial read in a somewhat chronological
+Note: Some versions have Daniel and Ezekiel and Nehemiah read in a somewhat chronological

 order rather than sequentially.